 If any of these turn up, it could be an indication that this particular was clocked.

-Check the state of the car
+Check the general condition of the car

 Express recommends: “Check the steering wheel, driver’s seat and pedals for wear that is disproportionate to the claimed mileage as a sign of a clocked car.”